nathanvid/infinitemage-website/content/chapters/chapter_0192.md

 Was it a stringed instrument that made the most beautiful sound in the world?

-Sirone lost himself in delusion.
+Shirone lost himself in delusion.

-Gardlock pulled Sirone's consciousness back from outside awareness.
+Gardrak pulled Shirone's consciousness back from outside awareness.

 "Get a hold of yourself!
 Don't get drawn into the sound!
 We can endure it because we're mages, but other species would have already collapsed."

-Sirone checked on Tess and Rena.
+Shirone checked on Tess and Rena.
 They were kneeling and crying.
 Though they hadn't lost consciousness, they were already in another world.

 What exactly was this sound?
 Could a single tone shake people's minds like this?